 Christopher Brooke, A History of the University of Cambridge (Cambridge University Press, 1993), volume 4: 1870-1990.
-A highly readable history of the period, impeccably researched
+An impeccably researched and highly readable history of the period.

 Eleanor Fitzsimons Wilde’s Women (Duckworth Overlook, 2015).
 An insightful and beautifully written account of the women who were so significant in Wilde’s life, including the writer Amy Levy, a former Newnham College student.